appcelerator/amplify-tooling/packages/amplify-cli-utils/README.md

 ### `createRequestOptions(opts, config)`

-Loads the AMPLIFY CLI config file and construct the options for the various Node.js HTTP clients including `pacote`, `npm-registry-fetch`, `make-fetch-happen`, and `request`.
+Loads the Axway CLI config file and construct the options for the various Node.js HTTP clients including `pacote`, `npm-registry-fetch`, `make-fetch-happen`, and `request`.

 ```js